myang2984-arch/LINKN_docs/privacy_policy_en.md

 ## 7. Children's Privacy Protection

-Linkn App is not directed to children under the age of 13.
+Linkn is not directed to children under the age of 13.
 We do not knowingly collect personal information from children under 13.
 If you are a parent or guardian and discover that your child has provided us with personal information without your consent, please contact us and we will immediately delete such information.

 **Complies with COPPA (Children's Online Privacy Protection Act) requirements.**